Emulators, Simulators, and Real Devices: Which to Utilize

 The other advantage of real device testing is that it offers real-time scenarios for testers.
 Most of the test processes undertaken using real device testing are in real-time, which means that beyond being highly user-centric, they are also reliable.
 The approach provides the best chance for usability testing.

-Testers using real device testing also have the advantage of testing across a wide range of brands and models.
+Testers using real device testing have the advantage of testing across a wide range of brands and models.
 The best part about real device testing is that testers can access a wide array of mobile phones and subject each to a thorough test procedure.

 Cons of Real Device Testing